 Roots and Shoots Farm is a small-scale, organic vegetable farm that works to improve our local food system while inspiring our customers to explore the wonders of seasonal produce.
 We are located in Ste.
-Cecile de Masham, close to Wakefield in Quebec.
+Cecile de Masham, close to Wakefield in Quebec, 30 minutes from Ottawa.

 In 2012, Roots and Shoots Farm attained certified organic status through EcoCert Canada.
 In Canada, all certifiers have to meet the National Organic Standards established in 2009.
 These standards are available on the web here.
 Although we meet almost every one of our customers face to face on a weekly basis, and despite the fact that any one of our customers is welcome to visit the farm to see how we grow, we still feel it is very important to support the organic standards by becoming certified our selves.